 Matt is a regular speaker at client and industry events and has delivered keynotes and moderated panels at Strata + Hadoop World, Hadoop Summit, Percona Live MySQL Conference, GraphConnect, Data Leadership and NoSQL Roadshow.
 Matt has been named by AnalyticsWeek as being among the top 200 Thought Leaders in the field of Big Data and Analytics.

-Mark is currently in his fourth year within the Partner Engineering team at Hortonworks.
-He has over 29 years of experience working with Data platforms, focusing on helping customers architecting Advanced Analytic and Big Data Platforms.
-Mark is currently focused on integrating Hortonworks products and solutions with strategic Partners capabilities, driving significant value for our customers.
+Mark is currently in his fifth year within Hortonworks Partner Engineering and has 29 years of experience working with Advanced Analytic, Distributed Computing and Data platforms.
+He is currently focused on helping customers leverage Advanced Analytics, IoT and Big Data capabilities to achieve a competitive advantage.
 Mark has a BS in Computer Science from North Carolina State University and also holds a Six Sigma Black Belt.

 Viplava Madasu is a Big Data Systems Engineer at Hewlett Packard Enterprise where he currently works on evaluating emerging big data technologies and creating reference architectures for HPE converged infrastructure platforms.
 Previously, he worked developing software in different groups at HPE in Application Server Middleware/Java Hotspot JVM/SQL database engine areas.
 He holds a Masters degree in Computer Science from Indian Institute of Technology, Kharagpur.